Comparing Medicare, Medicare Advantage, Medigap and Medicaid

 Medicaid

-Align powered by Sanford Health Plan is a PPO with a Medicare contract.
-Enrollment in Align powered by Sanford Health Plan depends on contract renewal.
-Sanford Health Plan complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.
+Sanford Health Plan and Sanford Health Plan of Minnesota have HMO and PPO plans with a Medicare contract.
+Sanford Health Plan D-SNPs have contracts with state Medicaid programs.
+Enrollment in our plans depends on contract renewal.
+Sanford Health Plan complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, sex, or any other classification protected under the law.
+This information is not a complete list of benefits.
+Limitations, copayments and restrictions may apply.
+Call (888) 605-9277 (TTY: 711) 8 a.m.–8 p.m. local time, Monday–Friday for more information.